 Non-United States Holders.
-If you are not a United States holder, subject to the discussion of backup withholding and information reporting below, payments of interest (including amounts taken into income under the accrual rules described above and any gain from the sale or exchange of a note that is treated as interest for this purpose) in respect of your notes will not be subject to U.S. federal income tax or withholding tax provided that:
+If you are not a United States holder, subject to the discussion of backup withholding and information reporting below, payments of interest (including any amounts received upon the sale or exchange of notes that are attributable to accrued and unpaid interest) in respect of your notes will not be subject to U.S. federal income tax or withholding tax provided that:

-- you do not actually or constructively own 10% or more of the total combined voting power of all classes of our capital stock that are entitled to vote, within the meaning of Section 871(h)(3) of the Code; - you are not a "controlled foreign corporation" that is, directly or indirectly, related to us through stock ownership; - you are not a bank whose receipt of interest (including original issue discount) on your notes is described in Section 881(C)(3)(A) of the Code; and - you (i) provide your name and address and certify, under penalties of perjury, that you are not a U.S. person (which certification may be made on Internal Revenue Service Form W-8BEN (or other applicable form)); or (ii) hold your notes through certain foreign intermediaries and satisfy the certification requirements of applicable Treasury Regulations.
+- you do not actually or constructively own 10% or more of the total combined voting power of all classes of our capital stock that are entitled to vote, within the meaning of Section 871(h)(3) of the Code; - you are not a "controlled foreign corporation" that is, directly or indirectly, related to us through stock ownership; - you are not a bank whose receipt of interest on your notes is described in Section 881(c)(3)(A) of the Code; - the interest is not effectively connected with the conduct of a trade or business within the United States; and - you (i) provide your name and address and certify, under penalties of perjury, that you are not a U.S. person (which certification may be made on Internal Revenue Service (the "IRS") Form W-8BEN (or other applicable form)); or (ii) hold your notes through certain foreign intermediaries and satisfy the certification requirements of applicable Treasury Regulations.
 Special certification rules apply to holders that are pass-through entities.